-She has been a resident at ISCP (New York-USA, 2014), USF (Bergen-Norway, 2017) and recently at Kunstnerhuset (Svolvær-Norway, 2018) invited by the Nordnorsk Kunstnersenter, Magallanes2020 (Punta Arenas, 2018) and ISLA (Antofagasta, 2018).
+She has been a resident at ISCP (New York, 2014), USF (Bergen, 2017), Kunstnerhuset (Svolvær, 2018) invited by the Nordnorsk Kunstnersenter, Magallanes2020 (Punta Arenas, 2018) and ISLA (Antofagasta, 2018).